Adversity and Evil

 But Jesus answered, ‘It is written: ‘Worship the Lord your God and serve Him only.’
 Then the devil led Him to Jerusalem and set Him on the pinnacle of the temple.

 ‘If You are the Son of God,’ he said, ‘throw Yourself down from here.
-For it is written: ‘He will command His angels concerning You to guard You carefully; and they will lift You up in their hands so that You will not strike Your foot against a stone.’
+For it is written:‘He will command His angels concerning You to guard You carefully; and they will lift You up in their hands so that You will not strike Your foot against a stone.’

 “Let no one say when he is tempted, ‘I am tempted by God,’ for God cannot be tempted by evil, nor does He Himself tempt anyone.

-But each one is tempted when he is drawn away by his own desires and enticed.”
+But each one is tempted when he is drawn away by his own desires and enticed.
 James 1:13-16 NKJV

 Satan was tempting our Lord by appealing to His own human desires, just as He continues to do with all of us.
-This passage ends with satan leaving Jesus “until an opportune time.”
+This passage ends with satan leaving Jesus until an opportune time.
 Satan had many opportune times from then until the cross.
 Did not Father God allow satan to work in the hearts of the Jewish leadership of the time?
-Satan thought he had won as Jesus hung on the cross, but the victory was the Lord’s when He rose from the dead.
-Is that not revealing Who was in charge of this time of trial and temptation Jesus experienced for 40 days and 40 nights?
-Jesus always did what the Father showed Him to do.
-Jesus was led by the holy spirit into this experience and it did not end there, it had just started.
+Did he not deceive the very disciples who had followed Jesus, one betraying Him and all abandoning Him in fear and confusion?

 “You are right, O God, and you set things right.
 I can’t argue with that.
 But I do have some questions: